nyeluri53/E155-Final-Project-Website/docs/resources.md

 [MCU Datasheet](https://pages.hmc.edu/brake/class/e155/fa23/assets/doc/ds11451-stm32l432kc.pdf)

 # Acknowledgements
 We would like thank Prof. Brake, Prof. Tina, and our E155 classmates for their continued support.
-None of this would have possible with them!
+None of this would have possible without them!

 # Team Bios
 Nithya Yeluri: Harvey Mudd Junior, c/o 2025, CS major: